Tim-Hass-GA/eie.io_project_2/README.md

 * Associations: Has many gardens

 garden
-* Attributes: name, description, location
+* Attributes: name, description, location, userId
 * Associations: Belongs to one user, has many sections

 section